 Venue or jurisdictional discovery automatically opens upon the filing of an initial venue or jurisdictional motion and shall be completed no later than 10 weeks after the filing of such motion.
-Parties shall file a notice of venue or jurisdictional discovery if the discovery will delay a response to a transfer or jurisdictional motion.
+The responding party shall file a notice of venue or jurisdictional discovery if the discovery will delay a response to a transfer or jurisdictional motion.